Lulzx/driftmap/README.md

 ### Scope & Caveats

-- Benchmarks compare against a first-order upwind FD baseline; higher-order/spectral baselines are future work.
+- Benchmarks compare against upwind and Arakawa FD baselines; the Arakawa case uses a smaller dt and mild viscosity for stability in `examples/benchmark_features.py`.
-- Dual-scale flow maps are implemented as a standalone prototype (not yet wired into `Simulation`).
+- Dual-scale flow maps are integrated into `Simulation` but remain sensitive to threshold tuning.
-- GPU support currently covers standalone kernels/FFT microbenchmarks; the main `Simulation` loop is CPU (Numba).
+- MLX accelerates Poisson/velocity, quadratic P2G/G2P, and flow-map updates; non-quadratic kernels fall back to CPU, and CuPy remains kernels-only.
 - HW source terms are explicit; high α requires smaller dt or an IMEX scheme (not implemented yet).
 - Kadoch spectral benchmarks are scaffolded but not yet validated against the published slopes.
 - Reinitialization thresholds and particle density strongly affect diffusion; tune for long-time accuracy.
-- Gradient-enhanced P2G is experimental; performance can be case-dependent.
+- Gradient-enhanced P2G is experimental and currently quadratic-kernel only; performance can be case-dependent.
-- The 3D extension is a prototype without validation cases.
+- The 3D extension is experimental without validation cases.

 ## Installation